Basster/Symfony-Serializer-Collector-PoC/README.md

 ## How it works?

-* All Normalizers will get decorated with TraceableNormalizers in `src/DependencyInjection/SerializerDebugPass.php`
+* All Normalizers are going to be decorated with specific implementations of [AbstractTraceableNormalizer](src/Serializer/Normalizer/AbstractTraceableNormalizer.php) in the [SerializerDebugPass](src/DependencyInjection/SerializerDebugPass.php).
-  * All TraceableNormalizers will get tagged with `debug.normalizer`.
+  * All decorated normalizers will get tagged with `debug.normalizer`, as well.
+  * I had to use three implementations here, since the Serializer utilizes a lot of `instanceof` checks.
-* The `src/Serializer/SerializerDataCollector.php` collects all serializations, deserializations, normalizations & denormalizations from all services with the `debug.normalizer` tag.
+* The [SerializerDataCollector](src/Serializer/SerializerDataCollector.php) collects all serializations, deserializations, normalizations & denormalizations from all services with the `debug.normalizer` tag.
+* On the [services.yaml](config/services.yaml) the `serializer` services gets decorated with a [TraceableSerializer](src/Serializer/TraceableSerializer.php) and the SerializerDataCollector gets registered.

 ## Feedback